“All problems in computer science can be solved by another level of indirection” (the “fundamental theorem of software engineering”)

 Actor-Relative URLs can be used as an option for portable Object and Collection IDs that remain unchanged even through migrating to a different object hosting provider (as long as the Actor ID remains constant).

-Before migration, Alice uses the https://old-storage-provider.example
+Before migration, Alice uses the https://old-storage-provider.example as a

 storage provider for her AP objects.
 She makes sure https://old-storage-provider.example